Feedback: Extending Our RAdius

 Reaching out to those who live and work on vessels designed by Robert Allan Ltd.

-RAdius is a critically important feature at Robert Allan Ltd.
+RAdius is an important feature at Robert Allan Ltd.

 Please note also that all comments in RAdius will be treated with the utmost confidentiality, and will be used only to enable us to improve our designs in your best interests.

-We also want to acknowledge the importance of these contributions by the monthly award of a distinctive Robert Allan Ltd. high-quality T-shirt to the person who offers the most constructive comment of the month!
-Winners will (with their permission!) be acknowledged in our RAindrops newsletters.
+We also want to acknowledge the importance of these contributions by the monthly award of a distinctive Robert Allan Ltd. high-quality t-shirt to the person who offers the most constructive comment of the month!
+Winners will (with their permission) be acknowledged in a website/social media post.
+For shirt options, click here.

 It is important with this feedback to understand the important difference between “design” and “construction”.
 Unfortunately not every aspect of how a vessel is finished is within our control as designers, but we will do our best to provide guidance to shipyards where the execution of work falls short of our design objectives.
 Here are some topic “prompts” which are indicative of the sort of feedback we would most appreciate, but rest assured any and all comments are most welcome…